Table of contents:

 Being in Perquin, you’re very close to El Mozote.
 Mozote was the place of one of the cruelest massacre during the civil war in El Salvador.
 In 1981, more than 800 civilians were killed by a right-wing death squadron.
 You can visit a memorial and talk to a local tour guide who will tell you some more details about this sad place.
 In 2019 (!)
 President of El Salvador, Nayib Bukele, ordered the removal of Colonel Domingo Monterrosa’s name from some barracks in El Salvador.
 Monterrosa is blamed for ordering the El Mozote massacre.
 Read this article to learn more about “El Mozote”.

-If you want to go to Perquín, you should rent a car or book a guided tour, with Tuncolife, for example.
+If you want to go to Perquín, you should rent a car or book a guided tour.
 It’s at least a two-day tour and a five-hour drive one way.
 Perquin itself doesn’t have much to offer.
 We can recommend the Hostel Perquin Real as a budget option to stay.
 Morazán is also an excellent place for hiking by the way.